hazem324/kodekloud-100-days-of-devops/days/day-005-install-and-disable-SELinux.md

-# Day 5 – Install and Disable SELinux (App Server 3)
+# Day 5 – Install and Disable SELinux

 ## Goal
 Following a security audit, the xFusionCorp Industries security team decided to introduce **SELinux** to enhance server and application security.